 “Students should really take advantage of the inclusive and collaborative nature within the College of Business, both between students as well as between students and faculty.
 It’s a great practice for a career after college, where inclusion and collaboration are widely celebrated and essential to succeed,” Donahue said.

 Donahue’s club involvement included acting as treasurer of her sorority and treasurer of the Oregon State Robotics Club.
 Donahue also volunteered at the Corvallis City Hall business office while a student and continued her active involvement after college serving as the deputy treasurer for the Willamette Valley chapter of ISACA (previously known as the Information Systems Audit and Control Association, but now using only the acronym).

 She began pursuing the internship opportunities posted by Deloitte, along with the other Big Four firms, during her junior year.
 Inspired by her mother, who is a CPA, Brittany had a clear picture of what this career path offered.
 She interviewed with multiple Big Four, regional, and local firms.
 Donahue found that she was immediately fond of Deloitte during her first interaction with audit personnel at the college’s annual Meet the Firms event.

 “The people at Deloitte stood out to me among all other firms as particularly intelligent and genuine.
-I was offered an internship position in Advisory after visiting the Deloitte office, and upon completion of the internship I was offered a full time opportunity,” Donahue said of her job supporting risk-based IT testing related to external financial audits.
+I was offered an internship position in Advisory after visiting the Deloitte office, and after the internship I was offered a full-time opportunity,” Donahue said of her job supporting risk-based IT testing related to external financial audits.